-- 2. In times of uncertainty with restricted travel due to ongoing concerns of pandemic 2020 with volatility across many sectors; hence many businesses are affected due to the closure and loss of business, we assume all rentals, lease(s) and landlord & tenant information provided by the client is correct and accurate.
-Should this not be the case, we reserve the right to amend our valuation and report. - We have been made aware there is no rent arrears (debt) and all tenants are up to date with rental obligations.
-Should this not be the case, we reserve the right to amend our valuation and report. - 4.
-Occupancy rates and rents may fluctuate depending on a number of factors, including market and economic conditions resulting in the property/investment not being profitable. - 5.
-KSA's oil production and business is a major contributor to Saudi income and strong economic conditions.
-Therefore, any major fluctuations in oil prices can have a similar effect on the local economy impacting commercial investments and the overall long-term development of the economy in volatile and uncertain times. - 6.
-The growth of the economy is also subject to numerous other external factors, including continuing population growth, increased direct and foreign investment in the local economy and Government and private sector investment in infrastructure, all of which could have a significant impact on the economy and business profitability. - 7.
+- 7. The KSA's oil production and business is a major contributor to Saudi income and strong economic conditions.
+Therefore, any major fluctuations in oil prices can have a similar effect on the local economy impacting commercial investments and the overall long-term development of the economy in volatile and uncertain times. - 8.
+The growth of the economy is also subject to numerous other external factors, including continuing population growth, increased direct and foreign investment in the local economy and Government and private sector investment in infrastructure, all of which could have a significant impact on the economy and business profitability. - 9.
 It should be noted that the valuation provided is of the property (excluding any element of value attributable to furnishings, removable fittings and sales incentives) as new.
-It is possible that the valuation figure may not be subsequently attainable on a resale as a' second-hand villa especially if comparable new property is on offer at the same time. - 8.
-As regards properties, which are retained, or to retain an ownership interest in, such competition may affect the Funds ability to attract and retain tenants and reduce the rents impacting the property/investment. - 9.
+It is possible that the valuation figure may not be subsequently attainable on a resale as a' second-hand villa especially if comparable new property is on offer at the same time. - 10.
+As regards properties, which are retained, or to retain an ownership interest in, such competition may affect the Funds ability to attract and retain tenants and reduce the rents impacting the property/investment. - 11.
 Any retained or owned property by fund will face competing properties leading to high vacancy rates resulting in lower rental rates.
-It is imperative for leasing obligations to preserve and keep-up high standard of landlord & tenant (property management) and so it will necessitate that the property be maintained to a good standard to maintain its value. - 10.
+It is imperative for leasing obligations to preserve and keep-up high standard of landlord & tenant (property management) and so it will necessitate that the property be maintained to a good standard to maintain its value. - 12.
 The subject portfolio referred in this report is considered as full figure(s) and may not be easily achievable in the event of an early re-sale in the short term due to volatile and uncertain times.
-Refer to our market conditions section below.

-- 11. Property values are subject to fluctuation over time as market conditions may change. - 12.
+The property values are subject to fluctuation over time as market conditions may change. - 14.
 We have assumed that the land is not subject to any unusual or especially onerous restrictions, encumbrances or outgoings and good title can be shown.
 For the avoidance of doubt, these items should be ascertained by the client's legal representatives.